yasuo-ozu/rusty-man/README.md

 For more usage information, run `rusty-man --help`.

+## Viewers

+rusty-man has three viewers (select one with the `--viewer` option) that determine the output format:
+- `plain` prints the documentation to the standard output without formatting.
+  This is the default for non-interactive use.
+- `rich` prints the documentation to the standard output with formatting and optional syntax highlighting.
+This is the default for interactive use.
+- `tui` is an interactive terminal interface.
+You can read the documentation and follow links.

 ## Installation

 To install rusty-man from source, clone this repository and use cargo to build